-Indemnification and insurance of officers and auditors
+Indemnification of officers

 Under the Fund's constitution, the Responsible Entity, including its officers and employees, is indemnified out of the Fund's assets for any loss, damage, expense or other liability incurred by it in properly performing or exercising any of its powers, duties or rights in relation to the Scheme.
 The Fund has not indemnified any Auditor of the Fund.